MarteXcoin-documentation/Documentation/introduction/information.rst

 Faucet
-  Faucets are a reward system, in the form of a website or app, that dispenses rewards in the form of a microdash or Duff, which is a hundredth of a millionth MarteX, for visitors to claim in exchange for completing a captcha or task as described by the website.
+  Faucets are a reward system, in the form of a website or app, that dispenses rewards in the form of a micromartex or Duff, which is a hundredth of a millionth MarteX, for visitors to claim in exchange for completing a captcha or task as described by the website.